mkarutz/sdsl-lite/README.md

 * A cheat sheet which succinctly describes the usage of the library.
 * A set of [example](examples/) programs demonstrating how different features of the library are used.
-* A wiki page describing the implemented data structures and their respective C++ classes.
+* A [wiki](https://github.com/simongog/sdsl-lite/wiki) page describing the
+implemented data structures and their corresponding C++ classes.
 * A tutorial presentation demonstrating all features of the library in a step-by-step walk-through.
 * [Unit Tests](test/) which display how a small code snippet used to test each